joepetrillo/eleventy-personal-site/src/blog/mac-setup.md

 ---
 title: "My Typical Mac Setup"
 date: "2021-08-25"
 description: "I installed a fresh copy of macOS today and went through my typical setup process.
-This article goes over all the software, settings and configuration I do as a developer."
+This article covers all the software installed, settings changed, and other configurations I do as a developer."
 ---

-I installed a fresh copy of macOS Big Sur today on my MacBook Pro.
+Today, I installed a fresh copy of macOS Big Sur on my MacBook Pro.
 Why even bother doing this?
-In my case, I simply wanted to setup my Mac properly from the very beginning and learn some new things along the way.
+In my case, I simply wanted to set up my Mac properly from the very beginning and learn some new things along the way.

-After I learned how to build my own PC in middle school I have reinstalled windows many many times.
-I got very familiar with it and knew exactly how I liked to configure things.
-However, I got my first Mac in 2019 when I graduated high school and haven't bothered doing this, until now.

-Since it was my first time on macOS, I suspect I made some mistakes that would not be considered common practice.
-I don't think I will ever automate this process.
+After I learned how to build my own PC in middle school, I frequently reinstalled windows.
+I got very familiar with it and knew exactly how I liked configuring things.
+However, I got my first Mac in 2019 when I graduated high school and haven’t bothered doing this until now.
+Since it was my first time on macOS, I suspect I made some mistakes that would not be considered the standard practice as a developer.
+I don’t think I will ever automate this process.
 I prefer making small changes and reminding myself of everything I do each time I start fresh.

 ## System Preferences